Young Kurdish man breaks a Guinness World Record in Sweden

 He broke the record on Sunday without making any mistakes.

-“I was confident [I could win] but still but I was still very stressed because the ball could fall or I might forget the count.
+“I was confident [I could win] but I was still very stressed because the ball could fall or I might forget the count.
 The presence of cameras and the adjudicator added extra pressure,” he told Rudaw after receiving the certificate.

 “Today is an absolute privilege to be able to witness the attempt for the longest number sequence memorized whilst juggling a football in 30 seconds,” Carl Saville, the Guinness World Records Official Adjudicator, told Rudaw.